open-resources/physics_bank/content/public/006.Force/Topic Outcome/Turning_Car/Turning_car.md

 myst:
   substitutions:
     params_vars_title: Turning Car
-    params_vars_vehicle: car
+    params_vars_vehicle: van
     params_part1_ans1_value: There is a force pushing everything to the right.
     params_part1_ans2_value: Your head (and eyes) are not in an inertial reference frame, and so things are moving for no reason.
-    params_part1_ans3_value: Your car is moving along a circular path, and a centripetal acceleration is required.
-Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the car, and so will move relative to the car's interior.
+    params_part1_ans3_value: Your van is moving along a circular path, and a centripetal acceleration is required.
+Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the van, and so will move relative to the van's interior.
-    params_part1_ans4_value: Turning to the right forces your car to tilt, and all the cans and the shoulders shift down-hill.
+    params_part1_ans4_value: Turning to the right forces your van to tilt, and all the cans and the shoulders shift down-hill.
 ---
 # {{ params_vars_title }}